The Storebro Royal Cruiser 470 was the top model of the new design line that started with the SRC 340 Biscay

 The original layout provided a circular sofa instead of the U-Dinette.
 As part of the detail development, however, it turned out that the hull shape did not allow this layout.
 In the deck saloon, the extension of the ship during the project led to the planning of the passenger seat.

-With the model year 1989, the shipyard changed the windows to new aluminum frames.
+With the model year 1989, the shipyard changed the windows to new aluminium frames.
 The previously angled profile was swapped for a flat profile.
-This measure was carried out simultaneously on the SRC 340 and SRC 400.
+This measure was carried out simultaneously on the SRC 340 and SRC 400

 The first brochure from 1988 lists the Volvo Penta TAMD 71A (263kW/357hp) as standard engine.
 This was then installed in the first four ships.
 The fifth ship was the only one with the Volvo Penta TAMD 121D (310kW/422hp), but these were changed three years later against TAMD 122D.
 From 1989, the Volvo Penta TAMD 122D was fitted as the standard engine.